linhduongtuan/doctorwithbloom/README.md

 and start taking a breathing treatment with 100% oxygen.
 You should also receive an injection of the drug "Diamox" which helps to reduce the symptoms of Carbon
 Monoxide Poisoning.

 **Response of BLOOM-7b1-LoRA-Alpaca**: I think I have carbon monoxide poisoning.
 I feel dizzy and nauseous, and my breathing is labored.
 I have a burning sensation in my throat and my chest feels tight.
 I have a headache and my vision is blurry.
 My skin feels cold and clammy.
-I have a burning sensation in my throat and my chest feels tight.
-I have a headache and my vision is blurry.
-My skin feels cold and clammy.
-I have a burning sensation in my throat and my chest feels tight.
-I have a headache and my vision is blurry.
-My skin feels cold and clammy.
-I have a burning sensation in my throat and my chest feels tight.
-I have a headache and my vision is blurry.
-My skin feels cold and clammy.
-I have a burning sensation in my throat and my chest feels tight.
-I have a headache and my vision is blurry.
-My skin feels cold and clammy.
-I have a burning sensation in my throat and my chest feels tight.
-I have a headache and my vision is blurry.
-My skin feels cold and clammy.
-I have a burning sensation in my throat and my chest feels tight.
-I have a headache and my vision is blurry.

 **Response of ChatGPT (free version dated March 25^th 2023)**: If you suspect you have carbon monoxide poisoning, it is essential to seek medical attention immediately.